dabit3/react-amplify-appsync-files-s3/README.md

 npm start
 ```

-5. Change the bucket policy for files in the `images` folder to be public for the Product images to be viewable:
+5. Change the bucket policy [in your S3 bucket](https://s3.console.aws.amazon.com/s3/home) for files in the `images` folder to be public (in order for the Product images to be publicly viewable):

 ```json
 {